latelylk/On-Wiz/README.md

    </Class>
 </Objects>`

 * [I've created a powershell script which replaces this and (probably?) bypasses the patch client.](NoBrowser.ps1) Initial attempt was to erase this file which didn't work.
 Another URL stored elsewhere?
 Setting the fallback page to nothing seems to accomplish the goal so leave this for now.
+Note that the script may need to be changed to have the login server for your region (are they regiona?)

 ### Data
 GameData